 Situated near the seaside town of Augusta, Western Australia, Sapphire Chalets offers guests modern and affordable accommodation in a secluded location with easy access to local attractions and the greater Margaret River region.
 The two chalets are set 50m apart nestled amongst trees on a small farm property.

-Guests are provided with private, spacious and fully self-contained accommodation that includes many home comforts and essential amenities, including reverse cycle air-conditioning, a hotplate, microwave oven and Weber BBQ cooking facilities.
+Guests are provided with private, spacious and fully self-contained accommodation that contains many home comforts and essential amenities, including reverse cycle air-conditioning, a hotplate, microwave oven and Weber BBQ cooking facilities.

 Each chalet has a bedroom with a king-sized bed with the option of splitting the bed into two long singles if required.
 A second bedroom offers a queen-size bed while a portable cot is also available on request.
 For an additional guest an extra bed can be prepared.